MozaikAgency/wp-theme-starter/theme/library/README.md

 MOZ_Menu::nav_menu( 'primary' );
 ```

-Which is equivalent to the following:
+Which is roughly equivalent to the following:

 ```php
 wp_nav_menu( array(